-(7) Teresa lives in a second floor apartment in a medium-sized apartment $b\mathbf{B}$ uilding with a single elevator that was working when she moved in.
+(7) Teresa lives in a second floor apartment in a medium-sized apartment bBuilding with a single elevator that was working when she moved in.
 Last month her leg was amputated and she now uses a wheelchair.
-The elevator in the $b\mathbf{B}$ uilding is broken.
+The elevator in the bBuilding is broken.
 Teresa cannot leave her home without assistance on the stairs.
 She requests that the Owner expedite repairs to the elevator and offer her the first available ground floor unit.
 Her request is necessary because there is a nexus between Teresa's disability and her request; without the requested accommodations she will not be able to access her unit using the common area.
-The Owner should consider the request under these regulations, including considering whether it constitutes an undue financial or administrative burden as defined in section 12068 and engaging in the interactive process under section 12066 as needed.
-Because the cost is likely not burdensome in light of the overall budget of the medium sized apartment building, and would be required by law as part of the Owner's obligation to maintain the apartment, the accommodation does not constitute an undue burden as defined in section 11098.2912068(b).
-Since making repairs is part of the essential operations of the apartment complex, the accommodation is not a fundamental alteration, as defined in section 11098.2912068(c), See, section 11098.2912068(b)(6).
+The Owner must consider the request under these regulations, including considering whether it constitutes an undue financial or administrative burden as defined in section 12068 and engaging in the interactive process under section 12066 as needed.
+Because the cost is likely not burdensome in light of the overall budget, and would be required by law as part of the Owner's obligation to maintain the apartment, the accommodation does not constitute an undue burden as defined in section 11098.29(b).
+Because the repair would be required by law as part of the owner's obligation to maintain the apartment, and if the costs of the requested accommodations are not burdensome in light of the overall budget of the building, the accommodations would not constitute an undue burden as defined in section 12068(b).
+Since making repairs is part of the essential operations of the apartment complex, the accommodation is not a fundamental alteration, as defined in section 11098.2912068(c).
+See, section 11098.2912068(b)(6).
 Therefore, in the absence of additional relevant facts, the requested accommodation should be granted.
 Depending on the time it takes to repair the elevator, or particular difficulties for Teresa, additional accommodation requests may be made that would need to be considered.